 If you’re considering a new webpage design, you’ve undoubtedly seen the terms “SEO” and “optimization.”
-Optimizing search engine results is the goal of any business with an online presence.
+Optimizing search engine results is the goal of any business plan service with an online presence.
 If you’re new to webpage design, optimization might sound incredibly complicated, but it’s not too hard to understand the basics.

 The essentials of optimization